Dddatt/webgl-tutorial/README.md

     }
 `
 ```
-<br>In the fragment shader, we set the color based on the varying value passed in from the vertex shader.
+In the fragment shader, we set the color based on the varying value passed in from the vertex shader.

 ```
 let fragmentShaderCode=`#version 300 es